-Workers Comp & Civil Liability in Power Press Injury
+Workers Comp & Suing Your Employer for Power Press Injury

 If you have been injured at work, you have probably been told by your company (and/or the workers comp insurance company) that the only compensation you can get is workers’ compensation and that you cannot also sue your employer!
-In most cases, employers are quick to tell an injured employee that worker’s comp is their “exclusive remedy” and that they cannot also bring a separate lawsuit.
+It is true that in most cases, worker’s comp is the “exclusive remedy” for a worker and and they cannot also bring a separate lawsuit.

 However, while in the majority of cases the Workers’ Comp is the “exclusive remedy” there are a few important exceptions when you MAY be able to sue your employer.
 These exceptions are important to understand, because IF you are able to bring a lawsuit, you will likely get more compensation than is awarded under workers’ comp.

-In this article our experienced Long Beach workers comp lawyers discuss the “Power Press Exception” for an employer’s Civil Liability beyond workers compensation.
+Suing your employer beyond workers’ compensation is called “civil liability.”
+In this article our experienced Long Beach workers comp lawyers discuss the “Power Press Exception” for an employer’s civil liability beyond workers compensation.

 What is a Power Press or Guard Workers Comp Case?